crazytruth/iniesta/docs/source/iniesta/type_producer.rst

     Publishing will only trigger if the response has a status_code of less than 300.
-Any exceptions raised or a response with a explicit status code of more than 300 will not publish a message.
+Any exceptions raised or a response with a explicit status code of more than 300 will NOT publish a message.